jonburdon/boutique_ado_v1/README.md

 - signals are not yet working (total is not updating in order model in admin)
 - change second function name to update_on_delete in signals.py

+# Creating an order summary and redundancy Handling
+- In checkout success, add order summary.
+Note we are using one row for each form field in the order summary.
+Use a for loop to generate a new row for each line item and then insert product name, quantity and price etc.
+- Use if statements to only show unrequired fields if they have been completed.

 ## Useful Documentation:
 Django models, eg field types: https://docs.djangoproject.com/en/3.0/ref/models/fields/